TomWhitwell/MTM_Newsite_2022/workshopsystem/program-cards/install.md

 ---
 layout: page
-title: How to install cards
+title: How to install program cards
 permalink: /workshopsystem/program-cards/install/
 ---

-There are three ways to write blank program cards.
+There are three ways to write blank program cards for the Workshop Computer.

 ## The quick way